kevindbaik/kevindbaik/README.md

 ### 🙋🏻‍♂️ About Me:
-I'm a full stack developer with a previous background in behavior psychology.
+I'm a full stack developer with a background in behavior psychology.
 I love discovering new frameworks and libraries, and sometimes get overly too exicted thinking about how I can use them in my upcoming projects.

 - 🌱 I’m currently learning data structures + algorithms.
 - 📫 How to reach me: kevindbaik@gmail.com